vijayshankarv/Knowledge-Base/index.md

 ---

 <p class="message">
-  <strong>NOTE:</strong> This tutorial uses a Transfer Learning (FineTuning) based approach to solve
+  <strong>NOTE:</strong> This tutorial uses a "Transfer Learning" or "Fine Tuning" approach to solve
-  the particular problem, which in itself is against the rules of the <a href="https://www.crowdai.org/challenges/1">PlantVillage Classification Challenge</a>.
-Hence you should use this tutorial to get used to basic ideas when it comes to approaching this and similar problems, and not to "generate" a submission for the said CrowdAI challenge.
-All submissions made by using a Transfer Learning approach (as described in the tutorial, or otherwise) will be disqualified.
+  the classification problem.
+This tutorial should be used to assist in development of basic ideas when it comes to approaching this and similar problems, and is not intended to "generate" a submission for the said CrowdAI challenge.

+  Transfer Learning is against the rules of the <a href="https://www.crowdai.org/challenges/1">PlantVillage Classification Challenge</a>. <strong>All submissions made by using a Transfer Learning approach (as described in the tutorial, or otherwise) will be disqualified.</strong>
 </p>

 CrowdAI’s educational vision is to become a great open access learning resource